Special Interest Organizations

 Palliative Care Interest Group

-The SAS organization seeks to promote and serve the LGBTQ+ graduate students and postdoctoral scholars of UTSW by providing a welcoming and safe environment.
-The SAS organization will enhance awareness of the issues and situations the LGBTQ+ UTSW community encounters in the workplace.
-Furthermore, we will serve the broader Dallas community as representatives of UTSW and its mission by participating in scientific outreach events and highlighting research performed at UTSW.
-We will also participate in community outreach activities to promote the UTSW support of the LGBTQ+ community.
+The SAS organization seeks to promote and serve the LGBTQ+ graduate students and postdoctoral scholars of UT Southwestern by providing a welcoming and safe environment.
+The SAS organization enhances awareness of the issues and situations the LGBTQ+ UTSW community encounters in the workplace.
+Furthermore, we serve the broader Dallas community as representatives of UTSW and its mission by participating in scientific outreach events and highlighting research performed at UTSW.
+We also participate in community outreach activities to promote the UTSW support of the LGBTQ+ community.
 We welcome all UTSW students and trainees to participate in our events.

 Founded in spring 2018, the purpose of this group is to provide medical students with opportunities and potential project ideas to explore and participate in current simulation projects, find faculty mentors, and/or start their own projects.
-This group is aimed at students potentially interested in simulation, medial education quality improvement, or procedural specialties, and might be looking to get involved in any capacity.
+This group is aimed at students potentially interested in simulation, medial education quality improvement, or procedural specialties, and who might be looking to get involved in any capacity.

 Southwestern Student Connection (SSC)

-It is the goal of the Southwestern Student Connection to increase interest among undergraduate students in the medical profession serving as a liaison between pre-health programs in the Metroplex and UT Southwestern medical students.
+It is the goal of Southwestern Student Connection to increase interest among undergraduate students in the medical profession serving as a liaison between pre-health programs in the metroplex and UT Southwestern medical students.
 We pair medical students with local undergraduate students as peer mentors, attend student panels at local universities, and host yearly “Day at Southwestern” events bringing college students to campus to learn about our academic programs.

 V-Day Student Org